Home » Posts » Homemade Pancakes with Freshly Milled Flour

 • Butter: You’ll need some to mix into the batter and some to cook the pancakes.
 A neutral vegetable oil will also work for frying the pancakes.

-How to Make Whole Grain Pancakes
+How to Make Pancakes With Freshly Milled Flour

 Dry ingredients in a glass bowl with a wooden spoon.